bionic-gpt/bionic-gpt/website/content/docs/enterprise-edition/bare-metal.md

 ## The Finished Result

-After a while of container creation you should see all th epods running and then be able to access Bionic.
+After a while of container creation you should see all the pods running and then be able to access Bionic.

 ![Alt text](../bionic-startup-k9s.png "Bionic K9s")